Chris Columbus recruits arcade nerds to save the world in 'Pixels'

 Made for $110 million, according to IMDB.com, "Pixels" is expected by BoxOffice.com to open with $39 million in North America this weekend.

-Reviews of "Pixels" have been less than favorable.
+Reviews of "Pixels" have been less than favourable.
 The film earned just 24 out of 100 on review aggregator Metacritic.com, and 16 percent "rotten" rating on RottenTomatoes.com.

 (Reporting by Piya Sinha-Roy.
 Editing by Jill Serjeant and Steve Orlofsky)